Vlasatice: Sights

+The main landmark of Vlasatice is the Church of Saint John the Baptist.
+It was originally an Evangelic church, built in 1610 on the site of an older church.
+In 1829, the Chapel of the Corpus Christi was added to the church.

 The Vlasatice Castle was originally a small residence of the lower nobility.
-In the mid-16th century it was rebuilt to a Renaissance castle in the style of Italian villa.
-In the mid-18th century, it was baroque modified.
+In the mid-16th century it was rebuilt into a Renaissance castle in the style of Italian villa.
+In the mid-18th century, it was modified in the Baroque style.
 Under the Dietrichsteins, the importance of the castle declined, and it was used as offices and flats.
 Today it has private owners and is inaccessible to the public.